 Getting to Zion National Park Map

-The South entrance is where the Zion Visitor Center is located and is also where the town of Springdale resides which is where many people stay when visiting the area.
+The west entrance is where the Zion Visitor Center is located and is also where the town of Springdale resides which is where many people stay when visiting the area.

 WARNING: Any vehicle over 13ft, 1 inches or higher can not pass through the tunnel.
 We saw a family in a camper get turned away at the entrance due to the height restriction.
 It is a long way around to the south entrance and needless to say the family was not happy. refer to the National Park Services website for specific restrictions.